major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Terminating an idle session within a short time period reduces the window of opportunity for unauthorized personnel to take control of a management session enabled on the console or console port that has been left unattended.
-In addition, quickly terminating an idle session will also free up resources committed by the managed network element.

-Terminating network connections associated with communications sessions includes, for example, de-allocating associated TCP/IP address/port pairs at the operating system level and de-allocating networking assignments at the application level if multiple application sessions are using a single operating system-level network connection.
+In addition, quickly terminating an idle session will also free up resources committed by the managed network element. \n\nTerminating network connections associated with communications sessions includes, for example, de-allocating associated TCP/IP address/port pairs at the operating system level and de-allocating networking assignments at the application level if multiple application sessions are using a single operating system-level network connection.
 This does not mean that the operating system terminates all sessions or network access; it only ends the inactive session and releases the resources associated with that session.

 Check
 ~~~~~